GENERAL PSYCHOLOGY / BEHAVIORAL NEUROSCIENCE MA PROGRAMS ORIENTATION

 16. Student representatives:

-The GMA/MABN student body has two MA students (one for each program) who will represent the student body in MA Committee meetings.
+The GMA/MABN student body typically has two MA students (one for each program) who will represent the student body in MA Committee meetings.
 Please contact these representatives if you have any issues about either program that you would like brought up for discussion with the MA Committee.
-The student representatives below will be serving through the end of the Spring 2013 semester:
+The student representativebelow will be representing students in both programs and will be serving for the Fall 2014 and Spring 2015 semesters: